autopawn/dc2/README.md

 sdce+:400
 ```

 Complex reduction strategies like `sdce+` can work with a given dissimilitude metric, so for instance if your problem is metric, you may use `sdce+:400:mgemin` and `sdce+:400:mgesum` otherwise.
+These dissimilitudes require precomputations.

 ### Strategies